talkxo/rishiraj-blog-machine/_pages/about.md

 ### Around here

-This blog is where I keep notes on what I’m learning, questions I’m asking, and sometimes just things I find interesting.
+This blog is where I keep notes on what I'm learning, questions I'm asking, and sometimes just things I find interesting.

-If you’re curious about the tools I use or the setup behind this site, check out the [Stuff I Use](/stuff/) page or the [Colophon](/colophon/).
+If you're curious about the tools I use or the setup behind this site, check out the [Stuff I Use](/stuff/) page or the [Colophon](/colophon/).

 Outside of work, I read a lot, explore new ideas and occasionally get lost in deep research rabbit holes.